 Is Santa Claus Sinterklaas?
 Or is Sinterklaas Santa Claus?

-In the Netherlands, people resisted the abolishing of St Nicholas, and the holiday remained.
 St Nicholas then travelled with Dutch people across the ocean to New York – which was then still New Amsterdam – and thus took up residence in the United States.
-Later on, other immigrants here (especially the English) also needed someone to bring their December gifts, and so an American version of St Nicholas arose in the 19th century: Santa Claus.
+Later on, other immigrants here also needed someone to bring their December gifts, and so an American version of St Nicholas arose in the 19th century: Santa Claus.

-This means Santa’s appearance became standardised just in time.
-If this had happened a few decades later, he might have been thin instead of fat.
-Ultimately, we will probably head in this direction nevertheless.
-A few years ago, Australian doctors wrote a half-serious, half-satirical article in which they stated that a fat Father Christmas set a bad example for children.
-This might be a first sign that the belly of Father Christmas is slowly getting ready to shrink back to Sinterklaas format.
+Ultimately, we might still head in this direction nevertheless.
+A few years ago, Australian doctors wrote a half-serious, half-satirical article, stating that a fat Santa Claus set a bad example for children.
+Who knows, maybe it’s a first sign that Santa’s belly is slowly getting ready to shrink back to the size of Sinterklaas’s.